Long Beach, Indiana: Education

+Michigan City Area Schools is the school district covering the municipality.
+For this municipality, the zoned elementary school for almost all areas is Springfield Elementary School, with some portions to the west zoned to Lake Hills Elementary School.
+The zoned middle school is Krueger Middle School, and Michigan City High School is the district's sole comprehensive high school.

 Long Beach residents are served by the Michigan City Public Library.
 Long Beach residents may also request a free library card from any La Porte County Public Library branch.

 Features

 Located on the southeast shore of Lake Michigan, Long Beach is a residential community in a landscape of tree covered dunes.
 It has a shoreline of approximately 3 miles and a maximum depth of 3/4 miles.
 Residents tend to be a mixture of permanent residents and individuals visiting Long Beach on weekends or for the summer, the latter group mostly individuals from nearby Chicago.

-Long Beach has a town-owned water system and few sewers and sidewalks.
+Long Beach purchases municipal water from adjoining Michigan City and has few sewers and sidewalks.
+The majority of homes have septic systems for waste water disposal.
 It is a part of the Michigan City, Indiana public school system.
-The government includes a five-member town council, a clerk treasurer, a police department, a volunteer fire department, a park department, and a water board.
-Long Beach has a very small business center and a golf course/country club.
+The government includes a five-member town council, a clerk treasurer, a [police] department, a volunteer fire department, a parks department.
+Long Beach has a very small business center and a private golf course/country club, Long Beach Country Club.